josephhuang08/student-guide/docs/content-onboarding/onboarding.md

 ## Prepare for GitHub access

+For a detailed understanding of GitHub access with SSH keys go to this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) in the GitHub docs.

 ### Windows 10: Generate SSH keys

 * open a windows powershell
 * type `ssh-keygen -t ed25519 -C "ssh-key-TUC"`
 * the command prompt will ask for a file name and passphrase: keep it empty and press enter until you see the following statement;
 * `Your identification has been saved in C:\Users\...\.ssh\id_ed25519`

 ### Windows 10: Configure your SSH